 Steve Sebelius oversees the Review-Journal's Washington and Carson City bureaus, as well as the reporting team covering local governments in Clark County.
 He also writes a weekly politics column for the Sunday Viewpoints section.
 Sebelius previously worked for the RJ between 2000 and 2017.
 He returned to the RJ in March 2019.
-Sebelius has been the on-air political analyst for KLAS-TV Channel 8 for nearly 20 years.
+Sebelius has been the on-air political analyst for KLAS-TV Channel 8 for 10 years.
 He also has co-hosted “PoliticsNow,” Nevada’s only political television program, on the channel since 2015.

 Senate Majority Leader Nicole Cannizzaro has faced recalls, lawsuits and attacks on her record from former allies, but says she still loves the job.

 A constitutional convention called by the states would have virtually no rules, couldn’t be constrained by Congress or the president, and could end in all manner of mischief.

 North Las Vegas Constable Robert Eliason continues to work in a job state law says he’s not qualified to hold, and which the Supreme Court says he legally forfeited years ago.

 The Senate was wrong in 2016 to ignore a legitimate Supreme Court nomination made by President Obama, and it would be just as wrong this year to ignore a nomination made by President Trump.

 From registering to vote, to mail ballots, to voting in person, this is our comprehensive guide to voting in the November 2020 general election.

 If Trump’s visit was primarily a political stunt rather than a legitimate attempt to court the Nevada vote — and there’s reason to suspect it was — then give his campaign credit for a well-played weekend.

 Two Nevada rallies scheduled by President Donald Trump have been canceled because of coronavirus restrictions.
 The Trump campaign said the president still intends to travel to Nevada this weekend.